hansohn/terraform-docker/README.md

 ### Description

-Welcome to our Terraform docker repo.
-We've built this image with Terraform development and CI/CD in mind.
+Welcome to my Terraform docker repo.
+I've built this image with Terraform development and CI/CD in mind.
 The image contains various popular utilities often used in Terraform development.
-By default our images target the latest versions of these utilities and are built and published to Docker Hub every Monday, Wednesday, Friday.
+By default this image targets the latest versions of these utilities and are built and published to Docker Hub every Monday, Wednesday, Friday.